Engineering synthetic gauge fields through the coupling phases in cavity magnonics: Conclusion

-Furthermore, in loop-coupled systems, each loop is associated with a synthetic $U(1)$ gauge field \cite{2010Koch}.
-An interesting application of synthetic gauge fields resides in the creation of non-reciprocal behaviour, which requires breaking time-reversal symmetry and dissipation engineering \cite{2010Koch,2015Metelmann,2022Clerk}.
-Concerning the former, for appropriate values of the physical phase, time-reversal symmetry can be broken \cite{2010Koch,2022Clerk}, and thus in principle this could lead to non-reciprocal behaviour in cavity magnonics system.
-Here the synthetic gauge field is fixed by the coupling phases, which are themselves fixed by the geometry of the cavity.
+Finally, note that here the gauge invariant phase $\theta$ parametrising the synthetic gauge field is fixed by the coupling phases, which are themselves uniquely determined by the geometry of the cavity.
 Nonetheless, tunability could be achieved by modulating the frequencies of one or more magnons \cite{2022Clerk}, for instance by directly driving a YIG sphere using a loop generating a magnetic field parallel to the static magnetic field.
-Hence, in principle, re-entrant cavities can be used to engineer a loop-coupled system, and by tuning the gauge-invariant phases, either through cavity engineering or driving the YIG spheres, one can create non-reciprocal behaviour in the microwave frequency range.
+Hence, in principle, re-entrant cavities can be used to engineer a loop-coupled system, and by tuning the gauge-invariant phases, either through cavity engineering or driving the YIG spheres, we could steer the system towards either cavity-mediated or dark mode memory applications on-demand.